-The MiSTer is a project that uses a DE-10 Nano FPGA kit to emulate console, computer and arcade cores.
-At the moment, it’s still a device that requires “tinkering” to configure, but it’s not much different from setting up a Raspberry Pi.
-To be kept in the loop of everything MiSTer-related, I recommend following Smokemonster, as he’s been the point person following all major updates: https://www.patreon.com/smokemonster
+The MiSTer is an open-source project that emulate consoles, computer and arcade boards via FPGA.
+At the moment, it’s still a device that requires “tinkering” to configure, but it’s no more difficult than setting up a Raspberry Pi.

 The only USB port accessible for use with controllers and keyboards is the MicroUSB port in the front, all the way to the right.
 You can get a cheap, passive hub if you just need a controller adapter.
 A powered USB hub is required for most (but not all) WiFi modules.